kohjx/ctf101-web/lessonplan.md

 From ```register.php```, certain things should raise some red flags immediately.
 * The username parameter is not being sanitized by the mysqli_real_escape_string function.

-<br/>When the mysql query returns at least 1 row, the page would return "Someone has already registered...." else, it'd show that registration has been disabled.
+When the mysql query returns at least 1 row, the page would return "Someone has already registered...." else, it'd show that registration has been disabled.
-<br/>Using this information, we are able to first look for an username that exists in the database.
+Using this information, we are able to first look for an username that exists in the database.

 The original query is ```SELECT * FROM users WHERE username ='$username'```.
 To look for a username, we can make use of the SQL LIKE operator.